pybel/pybel-test-extension/README.md

 An example of a PyBEL extension.

+**Warning:** PyBEL v0.11.2 is the last version of PyBEL to support extension loading; the functionality was removed in [commit `c845c66`](https://github.com/pybel/pybel/commit/c845c66eba844aaed23aec16a8d70c2024424ed9) on 4 June 2018.
+In place of the `pybel.ext` namespace, just create your extensions as normal packages and import them under their own names.
+This repository will remain, in its deprecated state, for historical preservation and to ensure any old tests remain functional.

 ## Usage

 This package has not been uploaded to PyPI, so you'll have to get it from GitHub.